 This course provides a systematic study of world mythologies, where they appear in literature and art and their survival and metamorphosis in contemporary culture.
 The course provides several methodological frameworks with which to analyze myths and their relation to history, religion, ritual and art.
 Through the study and comparison of world mythologies, students are encouraged to evaluate their own perspectives and experiences in the context of human diversity.
 3 hrs. lecture/wk.

-Civilization (3 CR)
+Introduction to Japanese Culture (3 CR)